 Reach Volunteering – can help you find volunteers to support you in areas such as taking your services online, working remotely, financial forecasting and navigating change.

-We are working with colleagues across the charity sector to secure reassurances from the Government that charities will receive the support they need, avoiding closures and redundancies.
+We have been working with colleagues across the charity sector to secure reassurances from the government that charities will receive the support they need, avoiding closures and redundancies.
+On 8 April, Chancellor Rishi Sunak announced plans to support charities with £750 million in funding.

 We’re keen to support Chairs as best we can during this unprecedented situation.
 If you’d like information on any areas which we’ve not yet covered please email us.